TABLE OF CONTENTS

 Most of the podcasters, face a hard time holding listeners in this way.
 If you want to make your podcast show successful, you need a good amount of podcast listeners to promote your podcast show, and consistency is important.

 The most important fact is, you need to stick to a single format if you want to plan simpler for your content and better know how to shape your podcast topics.
-Consistency is a must in your podcast show format and also helps you get new listeners and stabilize your content production through personal recommendation.
+Consistency is a must in your podcast show format and also helps you get new listeners and stabilize your content production through personal recommendations.

-There are various types of podcasts, and you can choose which one choose your type of podcast content.
+There are various types of podcasts, and you can choose which one to choose your type of podcast content.
 Here, I have listed the 10 best examples of podcast scripts that will definitely bring value to your audience.

 See below the following list of podcast examples, and ask yourself which podcast types suit your content:

 10 Most Popular Podcast Examples:

 - Educational Podcast Format

 The most common example for podcasts is an Interview-style show where a host interviews new guests in each episode.
 This gives the audience a chance to get to know interesting people and learn from their experience and skills.
 In this podcast formats, you need a microphone and an internet connection which are the two basic things you need to publish a podcast.